Pushp1502/TriwebAPI-Learning/programming/Oops/readme.md

 # OOPs

-This concept is about Object-oriented Programming in Python with practice file.
+This concept is about Object-oriented Programming in Python with practice file.s